Application deadline: January 1, 2020.

-Thank you for applying to the Psy.D. program in clinical psychology at William Paterson University.
-Admissions decisions are based primarily on academic credentials (GRE, GPA), letters of recommendation, and the perceived "fit" between a student's interests, interests of the program, and the interests of the individual faculty member(s).
+Admissions decisions are based primarily on academic credentials (GRE, GPA), letters of recommendation, and the perceived "fit" between a student's interests, interests of the program, and the interests of the core faculty member(s).
 Our selection process was developed as a way of establishing a close working relationship between faculty and students early in the program.
 This selection process also represents a commitment by the faculty to the progress and success of each student we accept.
 You will be notified via email regarding the final admissions decisions.
-While we wish we could provide individual feedback about the status of your application, we are unable to due to the large volume of applications.
+While we wish we could provide individual feedback about the status of each application, we are unable to due to the large volume of applications.
 To check the status of your application documents, please log in to your PsyCAS account.

 Graduate Assistantships: Graduate assistantship opportunities will be available to select students with outstanding credentials.
 The assistantships provide tuition waivers and a stipend.
 Click here for details.

-Teaching: Students holding M.A. or M.S. degree in psychology or a related-field may apply to teach as adjunct faculty to gain undergraduate teaching experience.
+Teaching: Students holding M.A. or M.S. degree in psychology or a related-field may apply to teach as adjunct faculty to gain undergraduate teaching experience starting in the second year.
 Adjunct faculty also partial tuition remission and financial compensation.

 Grants: Please contact the program regarding research, clinical, or training grants that may be available for student support.